 Cookies of this type are generated by Google Analytics in order to distinguish a user's successive sessions and by Hotjar in order to gain a better understanding of our users' needs and optimise user experience of our website.
 They allow us, for example, to understand the amount of time spent on any one page, links clicked on, and more generally browsing habits, etc., thereby enabling us to improve our service.

 Cookies of this type are generated by Facebook Pixel in order to memorise your visit and the information about your use of the lifelong-learning.lu website with a view to offering you targeted advertising linking back to lifelong-learning.lu when you log on to Facebook.

-Thus these different types of cookies enable us to offer you content that matches your needs and improve your browsing of our website.
+Thus these different types of cookies make it possible to offer you content that matches your needs and improve your browsing of the website.